EmMDC/lmu-cmsi-3801-EmilioMDC--HW/README.md

 say(word=None)
 Creates a function that appends words to word when called.
 If word is not provided, returns an empty string.
+Uses only a single defulat positoinal argument(word=None)

 Parameters:
 word: The initial word or phrase.